-lluka has a Risk Management Policy which sets out the objectives and performance expectations to managing risk in a proactive and effective manner, and supporting guidance including a Risk Management Framework.
-The Risk Management Framework defines a 'whole of business' approach to the management of risks which allows both opportunities and threats to be identified and managed effectively and is designed to encourage and support an appropriate risk aware culture and assist lluka to realise the benefits of a conscious, structured and dynamic approach to managing risk.
+Iluka has a Risk Management Policy which sets out the objectives and performance expectations to managing risk in a proactive and effective manner, and supporting guidance including a Risk Management Framework.
+The Risk Management Framework defines a 'whole of business' approach to the management of risks which allows both opportunities and threats to be identified and managed effectively and is designed to encourage and support an appropriate risk aware culture and assist Iluka to realise the benefits of a conscious, structured and dynamic approach to managing risk.

-Iluka's Risk Appetite Statement, approved by the Board underwent a holistic review in 2021 to provide the business with guidance on Iluka's risk appetite across its strategic priorities and provides high level guidance on acceptable risk tolerance to enable the business to appropriately assess risk, opportunities and inform resource allocation and trade off decisions.
+Iluka's Risk Appetite Statement, approved by the Board after a holistic review in 2021, has been shared with the business, providing guidance on Iluka's risk appetite across its strategic priorities.
+It provides high level guidance on acceptable risk tolerance to enable the business to appropriately assess risks and opportunities, and informs resource allocation and trade off decisions.
+During 2022 Iluka has commenced half yearly Risk Appetite Statement Key Risk Indicator (KRI) reporting to the Audit & Risk Committee.